 With mapping you can set this up once, so that everyone sees the correct information in the agenda.

-A well-connected system offers enormous advantages for your business.
-It saves time by automatically processing everything and minimizes errors, as manual entry and duplicate work are no longer necessary.
-Moreover, it ensures you always have a complete overview, as data is constantly kept up-to-date.
-With flexible configuration options, you can also tailor the connections and workflows precisely to your business's needs.
+A well-connected system offers enormous benefits for your business.
+It saves time because everything is processed automatically and minimizes errors, as manual entry and duplicate work are no longer necessary.
+Moreover, it ensures that you always have a complete overview, as data is constantly kept up to date.
+Furthermore, with the flexible configuration options, you can tailor the connections and workflows precisely to what your business needs most.

 The i-Reserve reservation system continues to evolve.

-With i-Reserve you can easily combine reservations with payments, administration, scheduling, and much more.
-With various integrations—from simple standard solutions to comprehensive integration platforms—you can choose what best suits your business.
-This way, you work faster, make fewer mistakes, and can focus on what truly matters: your customers.
+With i-Reserve you can easily combine reservations with payments, administration, calendars, and much more.
+Thanks to the various integrations – from simple standard solutions to extensive integration platforms – you choose what best suits your business.
+This allows you to work faster, make fewer mistakes, and focus on what is truly important: your customers.

-But we're not standing still; the number of integrations in i-Reserve is constantly growing.
-Missing a specific integration your company needs?
+But we aren't standing still; the number of integrations in i-Reserve is constantly growing.
+Are you missing a specific integration that your company needs?
 No problem!
-We're ready to brainstorm with you and are happy to advise you on a solution tailored to your specific situation.
+We are ready to brainstorm with you and are happy to advise you on a solution specifically tailored to your situation.
 Curious about the possibilities?
-Contact us and discover how we can make your reservation processes even easier and more efficient.
+Contact us and discover how we can make the processes within your reservation system even easier and more efficient.